Most of the recipes in this cookbook use oil or a similar ingredient. This essay looks at some of the common Indian cooking oils.

 There is also vegetable ghee, which is hydrogenated vegetable oil, like margarine.
 It is often used in Indian restaurants because of its similarity to genuine ghee and lower cost.
 It is suitable for vegans and is marketed commonly under the Dalda brand name.

 Southern and eastern cuisine use mustard oil, or sarson ka tel.
 It is a cooking or dressing oil that has a strong and pungent mustard flavour.
 When cooking with mustard oil, you should bring the oil to its smoking point, then allow it to cool a little before using.
 This burns off the impurities and causes a taste change that results in a smoother mustard flavour.

 Because of its unique taste and aroma, it is used for frying, seasoning and tempering.
 Tempering is the technique of seasoning oil with whole spices.
 You then use this tempered oil as a finishing touch to a dish.

 In researching this article, I discovered, surprisingly, that in some parts of the world mustard oil is not recommended for human consumption.
 I then found the following advert, which seemed to bear this out.

 What’s for dinner tonight?
 Beans fried in engine oil.
 Sounds appetising, doesn’t it?

-Coconut oil, or nariyala tela, is used mainly in the eastern coastal cuisine.
-It is strongly flavoured.
-Fish dishes, and vegetable dishes are its ideal use.
+Coconut oil, or nariyala tela, is used mainly in the southern coastal cuisines.
+It is strongly flavoured and is best suited to fish and vegetable dishes.
 I must confess to a love-hate relationship with coconut oil.
-I sometimes get overpowered by its flavour, and yet in other dishes it just works so well.
+I sometimes get overpowered by its flavour, yet in other dishes it just works so well.
 What I will say is that a little coconut oil goes a very long way.